corker/FluentProjections/README.md

 }
 ```

 This is an example of a statistics denormalizer.
-It counts a number of concerts that was created per month.
+It counts a number of concerts created per month.
 ```
 public class MonthStatisticsDenormalizer : FluentEventDenormalizer<MonthStatistics>
 {